james-d-mitchell/public_html_hugo/content/publ.md

     inversion and deletion in bacterial genome rearrangement', submitted;
     <https://arxiv.org/abs/2209.07963>
-1.  (with T. D. H. Coleman, F. L. Smith, and M. Tsalakou) 'The Todd-Coxeter Algorithm for Semigroups and Monoids', preprint;
+1.  (with T. D. H. Coleman, F. L. Smith, and M. Tsalakou) 'The Todd-Coxeter Algorithm for Semigroups and Monoids', submitted;
     <https://arxiv.org/abs/2203.11148>
 1.  (with J. East and J. Jonušas)  'Generating the monoid of 2×2 matrices over max-plus and min-plus semirings', preprint; <https://arxiv.org/abs/2009.10372>